Fusion procedure for the Yang-Baxter equation and Schur-Weyl duality: Fused solutions of the Yang--Baxter equation

 The numbers above the lines are the indices of the copy of $V$ in $V^{\otimes 3}$.
 By convention, we read the figure from top to bottom and we write the corresponding operators from left to right; for example, the left hand side of the picture above corresponds to $R_{1,2}(u)R_{1,3}(u+v)R_{2,3}(v)$.

-Within this graphical interpretation, the fused solutions, given by Formula (\ref{def-fus-R}), correspond to interactions of multiplets of particules, namely, $n$ particules interacting with $n'$ particules.
+Within this graphical interpretation, the fused solutions, given by Formula (\ref{def-fus-R}), correspond to interactions of multiplets of particles, namely, $n$ particles interacting with $n'$ particles.
 As an example, for $n=n'=2$, the corresponding interaction is depicted by:

 where $u_{i\un{j}}:=u+c_i-c_{\un{j}}$ for $i,j=1,2$, and $c_1,c_2,c_{\un{1}},c_{\un{2}}\in\C$ are the parameters of the fused solutions.
 We note that there is no ambiguity in the ordering of the factors, because $R_{1,\un{1}}(u_{1\un{1}})$ and $R_{2,\un{2}}(u_{2\un{2}})$ commute.
 The expression obtained from the above picture is equal to the right hand side of the defining formula (\ref{def-fus-R}) for $n=n'=2$. $\triangle$ \end{remark}